omergul/LLSimpleCamera/README.md

 LLSimpleCamera is a library for creating a customized camera - video recorder screens similar to snapchat's.
 You don't have to present the camera in a new view controller.

+You can also use my [LLVideoEditor][1] library to easily edit recorded videos.

 ###LLSimpleCamera:###
 * lets you easily capture photos and record videos (finally)
 * handles the position and flash of the camera